-Dog Friendly Getaways
+Dog Friendly Short Breaks

 To most dog owners, canine pals are as much a part of the family as any other member, so when it comes to enjoying a break away from home, it only seems fair that furry friends should be included.
-Fortunately, there are tonnes of pet-friendly holiday spots around the UK, many of which are more than happy to accommodate dogs, so there really isn’t any reason they can’t join in the fun.
+Fortunately, there are tonnes of dog friendly holiday spots around the UK, many of which are more than happy to accommodate dogs, so there really isn’t any reason they can’t join in the fun.

-The great British countryside is the perfect destination for unbeatable walking routes and dog-friendly tourist sights, so we’ve put together a list of the top accommodation in Blighty, where cuddly canines are welcomed with open arms.
+The great British countryside is the perfect destination for unbeatable walking routes and dog friendly tourist sights, so we’ve put together a list of the top accommodation in Blighty, where cuddly canines are welcomed with open arms.
 From rustic glamping breaks nestled in the woodland to chic country house escapes, these destinations won’t disappoint!

 Camping pods are perfect for those who are looking for the authentic camping experience, without all the hassle of pitching a tent.
 Though not the most glamorous form of accommodation, what these compact wooden dwellings may lack in plush decor, they certainly win back in rustic charm.
 Besides, one of the best things about camping is stripping it back to the basics and being at one with nature.

 Facilities vary from site to site, with some of the pods already furnished and others which let guests bring their own equipment.
 At the more lavish end of the scale are the cosy camping pods at Rosebud Meadow Glamping Site.
 Nestled at the foot of the Malvern Hills in the picturesque Worcestershire countryside, these home from home pods come equipped with all the creature comforts you could wish for, including electric lighting and sockets, a kettle, a mini fridge and even a flat screen TV with a DVD player.